graphology/graphology-communities-louvain/README.md

 ## Usage

-Detect the communities of the given graph using Louvain's method.
+Runs the Louvain algorithm to detect communities in the given graph.
+It works both for undirected & directed graph by using the relevant modularity computations.

+Note that the community labels are returned as an integer range from 0 to n.

 ```js
 import louvain from 'graphology-communities-louvain';